AnastasiaPsarou/Urban-Mobility-Reinforcement-Learning-Problem/README.md

 # Urban-Mobility-Rienforcement-Learning-Problem

-This repository contains a solution for the qualification project on reinforcement learning in urban mobility.
+This repository contains a solution for the qualification project for candidates for PhD students in COeXISTENCE.
 The project focuses on developing an intelligent system capable of optimizing urban mobility using reinforcement learning techniques.

 ## Project Structure